Santiago De Compostela Galicia, Spain Travel Guide

 Single ticket or Bonobus card.

-From sunrise to after sunset.
+From sunrise to in the evening.

 A good option when traveling with considerable luggage.